christophervoigt/blog/src/content/blog/de-escalating-styles-with-css-cascade-layers.md

 1. Reorder your CSS
 1. Make one selector more specific
-1. Add `!important` to one of the properties
+1. Add important to the property

 ### Reorder your CSS